 When you read about Dave Ramsey’s baby steps, the one thing you won’t often read is that Dave encourages people to give while they pay off debt.
-This can contradict every single thought that our brains tell us is rational.
+This can be a hard thing to accept when it goes against our common sense.
+If we want to pay off debt, we shouldn’t give money away.
 I get it.
-If you want to get out of debt and have more money, why would you give some away?
-There are a thousand different debatable reasons as to why someone might do this.
-Our reasoning is probably different than you think.
-It had less to do with the church and more to do with what we needed.
+While there are a thousand different reasons as to why someone might tithe while paying off debt, our family’s reasons are probably different than you think.
+Our reason for tithing had less to do with the church and more to do with what we needed.
 So, if you are in full-on debt payoff mode, read on to see why we started tithing during debt payoff and what happened when we did.

 *This post contains affiliate links.
 Although I may make a commission, all recommendations are my own.